Pearl Izumi Quest Review

 Breathability

 These shorts do a fair job of moisture management.
-You get a little breeze in the thighs, though the fabric seems to hold onto sweat a little more than you'd expect with their SELECT Transfer fabric.
+You definitely get a little breeze in the thighs, though the fabric seems to hold onto sweat a little more than you'd expect with their Select Transfer fabric.
 You get something a little better than average with these shorts.
 They're better than cotton shorts, of course, but they're not at the level of some of the premium shorts.

 Efficiency and Pedal Friendliness

 The 6-panels keep you nice and flexible while the nylon-heavy fabric feel supportive and efficient.
-The overall feel of pedaling in the shorts is good, very free, and natural without major concerns of anything slipping too seriously.
-We mentioned the waistband, but that's going to be a general concern with any shorts.
+The overall feel of pedaling in the shorts is good, very free and natural without major concerns of anything slipping too seriously.
+We mentioned the waist band, but that's going to be a general concern with any shorts.
 The more in and out of the saddle, the more waist slippage you'll get.

 Durability

-The Escape Quest bike shorts are comprised of 88% nylon and 12% elastane.
+The Quest bike shorts are comprised of 88% nylon and 12% elastane.
 With all that nylon, you can expect shorts that are tough as hell.
 That's another reason we're enthused about them.
 They're going to be able to put up with some abuse.

 The only area we found with a degree of concern was the padding.
 The chamois tends to hold moisture and doesn't seem to have any special anti-bacterial treatment or top-sheet like a lot of the premium shorts.
-This means that if you let it sit in some dark or damp place to air dry, it's probably going to have a lot of bacteria growing that oughtn't be there if you want to continue having good rides and limited BO emanating from your riding shorts.
+This means that if you let it sit in some dark or damp place to air dry, it's probably going to have a lot of bacteria growing that oughtn't be there if you want to continue having good rides and limited odor emanating from your riding shorts.

 Style

-In the words of Jimmy Kimmel's Cousin Sal, "You get what you get, and you don't complain."
-In our view, the Quest Escapes have something like average appeal.
+In our view, the Quest shorts have something like average appeal.
 It's not necessarily appeal, but we'll mention that the shorts have a few BioViz™ reflective elements.
-But hey, being seen in the dark, is its own sort of style.
+But hey, being seen in the dark is its own sort of style.
 You get a little patterning along one of the side panels to mix it up, but it's not especially visible.
-They're a bit long on the thigh, so if you're trying to show off the ol' vastus, you'll need to hike them up a bit, which bunches the fabric up somewhere along the line, most likely up to the crotch.

 Value